Staff picks: Predicting this weekend's biggest college football games

 - UGA Tate Student Center catches fire after commencement ceremony

-- Georgia football report card: Grading Bulldogs’ position groups after 44-21 win over Tennessee
+- Georgia football report card: Grading Bulldogs’ position groups after 41-24 loss to Alabama

-- Glynn County bans alcohol on Frat Beach to prepare for Georgia-Florida weekend
+- UGA students more than twice as likely to favor Biden over Trump for president, according to survey data

 Collections